westerndigitalcorporation/zonedstorage.io/docs/getting-started/smr-emulation.md

 ...
 ```

-The emulated disk is identified by the kernel exactly like a physical SAS host
+The kernel identifies the emulated disk in the same way that it would identify
-managed disk, that is, with a device type *Direct-Access-ZBC*.
+a physical SAS host managed disk (that is, with the device type
+"*Direct-Access-ZBC*").

 The emulated disk can now be used in the same manner as any physical disk.
 For
 instance, the *blkzone* or *zbc_report_zones* utilities can be used to inspect
-the disk zone configuration.
+the disk zone configuration:

 ```plaintext
 # zbc_report_zones /dev/sdc